Privacy and Release of Student Education Records (FERPA)

 For the necessary forms to restrict your directory information or to rescind restriction of your directory information, please use the following links:

 - Request to Rescind Restriction of Directory Information

-- Consent to Disclose Student Education Records (NOTE: This form is to be completed by students who wish to share their student education records with a third party.
-The form must be signed in front of a member of the Registrar’s Office staff or a Notary Public.)
+- Consent to Disclose Student Records (NOTE: This form is to be completed by students who wish to share their student records with a third party.
+The form must be signed in front of a university employee or a Notary Public.)